malcprentice/malcprentice.github.io/Arrangement-WriteAnIntroductionParagraph.md

     * While much is known about X, little is known about Y
     * The results/information below should be useful to ...
     * Knowing more about X should help Y (do Z)

-## Tips
-* Sometimes thesis statement also has keywords - one per paragraph
-* DO NOT NAME YOUR TOPIC in GB.
-Save it for SB
-* Do not use these for GB:
-    * Personal statements ("I...", "When I was").
-OK in TOEFL iBT, not here
-    * Definitions ("The Oxford dictionary defines imagination as....")
-    * Questions ("Do you know X?") - OK in speech, not writing
+* If IB doesn't work well for your essay, try
-* IB can be replaced with a definition or a partition if you haven't already used that in SB or in a description paragraph
+    * a definition or partition if you're not using that elsewhere
-* Sometimes the order is GB-IB-SB-Thesis (if your SB isn't actually important)
+    * change the order to GB-IB-SB-Thesis (if your SB isn't actually important)

 ## THESIS STATEMENT
 * Opinion
-    * "This essay argues that X, for three reasons - 1, 2, and 3."
+    * "This essay argues that PROPOSITION, for three reasons - 1, 2, and 3."
+    * This essay argues that electric cars are  actually bad for the environment, for three reasons: rare earth mining, construction energy cost, and the difficulty in recycling batteries.
 * Ethical consumption
     * Examples
         * This essay first describes X in detail, then summarizes some problems it/they/its production/their production causes/is causing, and finally outlines some possible solutions to those problems.